lemon3/slick-image-compare/README.md

   // defines the direction of the slider
   // ltr: true,
-  // means the "after" images is shown, when the slider is on
+  // means the "after" images is shown, when the slider-handle is on
-  // the right side (100%)
+  // the left side (0%)
   // ltr: false,
-  // means the "after" images is shown, when the slider is on
+  // means the "after" images is shown, when the slider-handle is on
-  // the left side (0%)
+  // the right side (100%)
   // possible values: true, false
   // default: true
   ltr: true,